-Trump Orders Investigation of USPS Following Criticism of Amazon
+Trump Orders Investigation of USPS From Criticism of Amazon

 On April 12th, the president issued an executive order demanding a task force operation of the USPS’s operations and finances, stemming from a belief that it undercharges Amazon to the detriment of brick and mortar retailers.